perladvent/perldotcom/content/legacy/_pub_2006_12_21_using-java-classes.md

     END_OF_JAVA
     );

 Given a string, it returns an array of characters to pass back into the `SimpleCredentials` constructor.
 No other work is necessary.
-I could now perform the [JCR second hop in Perl](http://search.cpan.org/src/HANENKAMP/Java-JCR-0.07/ex/secondhop.pl).
+I could now perform the JCR second hop in Perl (_ex/secondhop.pl_).
 That script attaches to a Jackrabbit repository, logs in as "username" with password "password" and then creates a node.

 ### Using Handles as InputStreams